How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 5. Respect locals going about their day-to-day lives

-Although it may be your holiday, it’s important to remember to be respectful to locals who live and work at your destination with this overtourism solution.
+Although it may be our holiday, it’s important to remember to be respectful of locals who live and work at our destination with this overtourism solution.
 Here’s how:

 Respect private property

 While it’s hard to imagine sometimes, try to put yourself in a local’s shoes.
 You wouldn’t want random people trespassing on your fancy front porch in the name of “doing it for the ‘Gram”, would you?
-During one of my visits to NYC, being a fan of Sex and the City I wanted to find the building that was filmed as Carrie Bradshaw’s apartment.
+During one of my visits to New York City, being a fan of Sex and the City I wanted to find the building that was filmed as Carrie Bradshaw’s apartment.

 The disgruntled residents must have been so fed up with people cramming their staircase and getting in the way (and rightly so).
 They had chained off the entryway and left a note to remind tourists this was their home, so to take a quick photo and be on their way.
 Respectfully, this is what I did (while cropping out the chain).